lstebner/jrule/README.md

 If you want to toggle the crosshairs, simply pop open the console and type `document.jruler.toggle_crosshairs()`.

+### Keyboard Controls

+(if any of these don't seem to be working, click the body once to give focus then try)

+- "r" - toggle visibility of rulers
+- "c" - toggle visibility of crosshairs
+- "+/-" - increase/decrease the size of the crosshairs
+- "shift" - hold to measure while moving the mouse

 ## Config

 JRule will be highly configurable at some point, but is still in very early development so none of the options are exposed yet.